Where we are at

 Our source of motivation

-Well, it's been a while since the last update because honestly we're still at about the same point in our training!
-However, A LOT has happened in the last months.
+We haven't done too many updates recently because honestly, we're still at about the same point in our training.
+(A measly 5% trained) However, A LOT has happened in the last months.
 Namely, WE GOT MARRIED!
 (100% the best decision we ever made)

 We've been married for about three months and God has continued to prove how amazingly he provides for us.
 He has blessed us with amazing opportunities and has allowed us to be able to continue to trust him in all areas of our lives.
 Our day to day lives consist of a lot of work, homework, and nights spent watching The Office.
-Right now, Brandon works every day.
-Monday, Wednesday, and Friday he works all day and on Tuesdays and Thursdays he has school until 3 on campus at GCU then goes to work until 7.
-I honestly have no idea how he does it.
-I work 5 or 6 days a week at Starbucks and still do all of my classes online.
-I am all set to graduate this August!
+Thankfully, I am all set to graduate this August!
 We're ready for our days to get a little easier, but honestly we are reveling in this stage of life.
 We know that we will look back fondly on our days of eating ramen for dinner.
 Also, we got a cat!
 His name is Jim.
 I think Brandon finally gave in to me asking about a cat because he felt bad that he's at work so long.

 Brandon also started leading our Bible study last summer.
 We meet every Saturday night and have dinner together and study God's word intently.
 It has been amazing to watch him grow as a teacher and to help us all learn more about what the Bible actually says.
 This will definitely be great practice for when he one day teaches the Word of God to a tribe in New Guinea!
 His classes as GCU have been teaching him so much and it amazes he how much knowledge he has gained in just under 2 years.
 We also love the community our Bible study provides and have made amazing friendships.